 - understand yourself and your situation better

-- address and talk about the most sensitive issues, things you have kept hidden
+- address sensitive issues you have kept hidden from others

 - work through painful experiences and past hurts

 - identify solutions and develop strategies to overcome the difficulties you are experiencing

 - pursue your needs and goals more clearly

 - come to terms with difficult life situations

 - draw more effectively on your own resources

 - develop more of your potential